Palestine–European Union relations: Position on recognition

-EU first endorsed the idea of Palestinian statehood in its 1999 Berlin Declaration.
-Before that, the EU and its predecessor, the EC, had since 1973 through various declarations legitimized Palestinian rights in the form of recognizing the Palestinians as "a people", the need for them to have "homeland" and exercising their "right to self-determination".
+The EU first endorsed the idea of Palestinian statehood in its 1999 Berlin Declaration.
+Before that, the EU and its predecessor, the EC, had since 1973 through various declarations legitimised Palestinian rights in the form of recognising the Palestinians as "a people", the need for them to have a "homeland" and the freedom to exercise their "right to self-determination".

 In July 2009, EU foreign policy chief Javier Solana called for the United Nations to recognise the Palestinian state by a set deadline even if a settlement had not been reached: "The mediator has to set the timetable.
 If the parties are not able to stick to it, then a solution backed by the international community should ... be put on the table.
 After a fixed deadline, a UN Security Council resolution ... would accept the Palestinian state as a full member of the UN, and set a calendar for implementation."

-In December, the Council of the European Union endorsed a set of conclusions on the Israeli–Palestinian conflict which forms the basis of present EU policy.
+In December 2009, the Council of the European Union endorsed a set of conclusions on the Israeli–Palestinian conflict which forms the basis of EU policy in that year.
 It reasserted the objective of a two-state solution, and stressed that the union "will not recognise any changes to the pre-1967 borders including with regard to Jerusalem, other than those agreed by the parties."
 It recalled that the EU "has never recognised the annexation of East Jerusalem" and that the State of Palestine must have its capital in Jerusalem.

 A year later, in December 2010, the Council reiterated these conclusions and announced its readiness, when appropriate, to recognise a Palestinian state, but encouraged a return to negotiations.
 Eight of its 27 member states have recognised the State of Palestine.